rauhul/ece411/documents/PROGRESS_REPORT.md

 After adding the caches we tested each instruction again and then ran through the mp3cp2a test code and annotated it as well.
 After passing all of those tests, we re-ran through all of the mp3cp2b test code ensuring every instruction worked exactly as expected.

 - Rauhul wrote the test cases, updated the pipeline for new instructions, implemented the caches, and tested everything
+- Kyung Jae worked on the data forwarding diagram and the it will into the pipeline for the next checkpoint